-Severance and Exit Costs (In thousands)
+Severance and Exit Costs

+(in thousands)

 Balance at December 31, 2023 \$ 50

 Accrued to expense -

 Payments (50)

 Balance at March 31, 2024 \$ -

-The severance liability is recorded in accrued compensation on the accompanying unaudited condensed consolidated balance sheet.
+The non-recurring workforce reduction severance liability is recorded in accrued compensation on the accompanying unaudited condensed consolidated balance sheet.
 The severance and exit cost were recorded in the relevant operating expense departments in the accompanying unaudited condensed consolidated statement of operations.